 Web

 Authsignal’s Web SDK lets you use passkeys on your own domain - so you don’t need to setup a custom domain.
-You just need enable Passkey as an authenticator in the Authsignal Portal and set the Relying Party ID to the domain where your app is hosted (e.g. example.com).
+You just need to enable Passkey as an authenticator in the Authsignal Portal and set the Relying Party ID to the domain where your app is hosted (e.g. example.com).

 Defining the Relying Party corresponding to your domain